Voice/Resonance Curriculums for Speech Therapy

 Resonance (Nasality) Curriculum:

-• Voice sounds too nasal or like they have a stuffy nose
+• Speak too nasally or sound like they have a stuffy nose

-• Sounds like they are talking through their nose
+• Sound like they are talking through their nose

-• Can hear air puffing or rattling in nose when they talk
+• Have air puffing or rattling in the nose when they talk

-• Speech sounds weak or muffled, especially on sounds like /p/, /t/, /k/
+• Have certain speech sounds that are weak or muffled, especially on sounds like /p/, /t/, /k/

 This Curriculum is broken down into three levels: